 Black Runs: 8km

-San Cassiano is part of the Alta Badia ski area, which includes access to the resorts of La Villa, Colfosoco and Corvara.
-The resort also has access to the Sella Ronda circuit.
-With over 130km of slopes and 53 well-connected lifts to take you up onto the mountain, skiers and snowboarders of all abilities can be kept truly entertained.
+San Cassiano is part of the Alta Badia ski area, which includes access to the resorts of La Villa, Colfosco and Corvara.
+The resort also has access to the Sellaronda circuit.
+With over 130km of slopes and 55 well-connected lifts to take you up onto the mountain, skiers and snowboarders of all abilities can be kept truly entertained.

 After a day on the slopes, enjoy a good après in one of San Cassiano’s popular bars.
 Perfect for socialising and meeting people, Hugs’ Bar is a fashionable hot spot in the resort, whether it be for a warming hot chocolate or a refreshing cocktail.

-Walking tours, ice-skating and a public swimming pool are available for non-skiers in the San Cassiano area.
+Walking tours, snowshoeing itineraries, a toboggan run and cross-country skiing are available for non-skiers in the San Cassiano area.
 Other resorts in the Alta Badia area are also easily accessed by gondola, meaning you can meet the skiers of the group for lunch on the mountain and go exploring on foot.